 Here’s last year.

-Notice how the business managed to generate significantly higher free cash flow despite a decrease in operating cash flow.
-This was possible due to CapEx finally starting to come down.
+Notice how the business managed to generate significantly higher free cash flow as CapEx finally started to come down.
+This was boosted further by the $350 million in cash generated from the Duckhorn sale earlier this year.

 I see upside ahead, plus the dividends